Rachni/Rachni/README.md

 ### 📂 My Projects
 - **[GameShelf](https://github.com/Rachni/GameShelf-Video-Game-Rating-App)**: My most challenging and rewarding project to date — Gameshelf is a full-stack web app that combines a Laravel backend, a React frontend, Tailwind CSS for styling, and external APIs to manage and explore video game collections.

   It pushed me to deepen my understanding of full-stack development, handle real-world API integration, structure clean and scalable codebases, and create responsive, interactive UIs.
-I learned a lot about bridging front-end and back-end logic,   improving user experience, and debugging complex interactions across the stack.
+I learned a lot about bridging front-end and back-end logic   and improving user experience.
+- **[Dnd web Database](https://github.com/Rachni/dnd-web-database))**: A tool designed to help players and DMs keep track of their campaigns, NPCs, and homebrew content.
 - **[MasqueraDB](https://github.com/Rachni/masqueraDB)**: Inspired by *Vampire: The Masquerade*, this backend project focuses on managing characters, chronicles, and player data using Java and MySQL.
 - **[Webpages](https://rachni.github.io/practice-webpages/)**: Some of the webpages I've created to improve and practice my skills.
 - **More to come!** Stay tuned as I keep exploring and building.